magurevitch/train-game/README.md

  4. Moving on to the next person's turn

 ## Populating the city
- 1. Randomly pick a section, row, and column.
+ 1. Randomly pick a neighborhood and plot.
 Put those cards into their respective discard piles, if they are not at max population.
  2. Fill the queues up to the number of flips that pile has done.
 It starts at 0, so you don't fill at first.
 If you run out of cards, the picking stops.
 If there are no cards in the draw pile, shuffle the discard pile, and increase the number of flips by 1.

 ## Taking Trips